ZenHubIO/API/README.md

 To avoid time differences between your computer and our servers, we suggest to use the `Date` header in the response to know exactly when the limit is reset.

-# Errors
+## Errors

 The ZenHub API can return the following errors:

-Status Code | Meaning
+Status Code | Description
 ----------- | -------
 `401` | The token is not valid.
 See [Authentication](#authentication).
 `403` | Reached request limit to the API.
 See [API Limits](#api-rate-limits).
 `404` | Not found.

-# Endpoints
+# Endpoint Reference

 ##### Notes

 - `repo_id` Is the ID of the repository, not its full name.
 For example, the ID of the `ZenHubIO/API` repository is `47655910`.
-To find out the ID of your repository, use [GitHub's API](https://developer.github.com/v3/repos/#get), or copy it from the URL of the Board (for this repo, the Board URL is https://github.com/ZenHubIO/API#boards?repos=47655910).
+To find out the ID of your repository, use [GitHub’s API](https://developer.github.com/v3/repos/#get), or copy it from the URL of the Board (for this repo, the Board URL is https://github.com/ZenHubIO/API#boards?repos=47655910).

 ## Issues